lisp-docs/cl-language-reference/docs/chap-22/cc-b-the-lisp-printer/_cc-b-d-bd-printing-other-objects.md

-A common notation to use in this circumstance is #<...>.
-Since #< is not readable by the *Lisp reader* , the precise format of the text which follows is not important, but a common format to use is that provided by the **print-unreadable-object** *macro*.
+A common notation to use in this circumstance is #&lt;...&gt;.
+Since #&lt; is not readable by the *Lisp reader* , the precise format of the text which follows is not important, but a common format to use is that provided by the **print-unreadable-object** *macro*.